-Southwark's requirement in relation to funding agreements with third parties (as opposed to funding agreements with Southwark itself) is that any such proposed agreement should be submitted to Southwark for its comments, giving Southwark at least six weeks to allow adequate time to consider, advise and respond.
+The council's requirement in relation to funding agreements with third parties (as opposed to funding agreements with the council itself) is that any such proposed agreement should be submitted to the council for its comments, giving the council at least six weeks to allow adequate time to consider, advise and respond.

-Schools should be aware that, if an agreement has been or is to be concluded against the advice of Southwark, or has been concluded without informing Southwark, which in the view of Southwark is seriously prejudicial to the interests of the school or of Southwark, that may constitute grounds for suspension of the right to a delegated budget.
+Schools should be aware that, if an agreement has been or is to be concluded against the advice of the council, or has been concluded without informing the council, which in the view of the council is seriously prejudicial to the interests of the school or of the council, that may constitute grounds for suspension of the right to a delegated budget.